JPHutchins/west-nix/examples/consumer-flake/README.md

 mkWestWorkspace :: { westProjects } -> Derivation
 ```

-Creates a `setup-west-workspace` script that symlinks all projects.
+Creates a `westinit` script that symlinks all projects and sets up the workspace.

 **Parameters:**
 - `westProjects`: List of project derivations from `mkWestProjects`